 - Don’t spend as much – Spend less per person by hand-making something or giving the gift of time in some capacity.
 Maybe you can suggest everyone in your extended family skip gifts and just have a fun themed dinner party and game night.
 Swap last year’s holiday outfit(s) with a friend… or wear the same one.
 Go the less-is-more route with your kids by giving them each one gift and a few stocking stuffers.
 Skip buying new decor that goes with the latest trends.
 Give time if you don’t have money to give to charity causes you want to support this time of year.

 - Find more money in your budget – Move money around by reevaluating spending priorities during November and December.
 Reconsider all the optional spending you would normally do and put that money towards your Christmas budget.
-Some optional categories you might be able to cut back on (or not spend in at all) during November and December would be clothes, dates, entertainment, eating out, home projects, a short-term savings goal, etc… If you spend money like the average American, chances are you have quite a bit of discretionary spending money that could be put towards Christmas instead of whatever it’s usually spent on.
+Things like clothes, dates, entertainment, eating out, home projects, a short-term savings goal, etc… If you spend money like the average American does, chances are you have quite a bit of discretionary spending money that could be put towards Christmas instead of whatever it’s usually spent on.

-- Side hustle – I wrote this post a while back about side hustling from home.
+- QUICK Side Hustle – I wrote this post a while back about side hustling from home.
 And while the turnaround time is too long for some of those extra things, you still have time to do the following:

 - Swagbucks – sign up for Swagbucks and earn points that you exchange for gift cards to most major stores.
 The gift cards take up to a week to clear, so make sure you don’t wait until the last minute to swap out your points for gift cards.
 The fastest things to make money with on Swagbucks are surveys and the special offers in the Swagbucks inbox.